Enhao-Liu/interval-replacement/README.md

 ## Installation

 This implementation is built from scratch and does not depend on any external Python libraries except SimPy.
-You can install it with `pip` by running the following command:
+You can install it with `pip` by running the following command in a terminal:
 ```
 pip install simpy
 ```

+To use the code, download **all the files** from this repository and place them in the **same folder**.
+You can then open and run the notebook **tutorial.ipynb**, which demonstrates how the code works on a specific example of a quiver representation.

+From there, you can easily modify the code in the notebook to compute the interval replacements for any representation you are interested in.

 ## Usage